yuxshao/learn-gamedev/Introduction to Game Development.md

 ![destroy other](../images/shooter/destroy_other.png)

 If we go to the room editor and drop enemies into the room, they'll appear and slowly move down, as well as react to our bullets, as expected.

+> ##### Sidenote
+> One setting to pay attention to is the Delete Underlying checkbox.
+If it's checked, whenever you try to place an object on top of another object already placed in the room, the other object will be automatically deleted&mdash;which may be inconvenient at times.
+It's checked by default on Mac.

 ##### Checkpoint

 You can download the GM project with everything up to this step [here](../resources/checkpoints/shooter/3_enemy.gmz).